nkjm/Force.com-Canvas-Toolkit-for-PHP/README.md

 ------------------------------------------------------------------------------------------------------
     <?php
     /* Import toolkit */
-    // Hosted on other than heroku
+    // If you php code is hosted on other than heroku require_once "SignedRequest.php";
-    require_once "SignedRequest.php";

-    // Hosted on heroku (Make sure you have copied MemcacheSASL.php to your workspace as well.) require_once "SignedRequestForHeroku.php";
+    // If you php code is hosted on heroku. *Make sure you have copied MemcacheSASL.php to your workspace as well. require_once "SignedRequestForHeroku.php";